DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact

 Anaphylaxis is a severe and rapidly developing systemic hypersensitivity reaction that is associated with the skin rash, urticaria.

 The World Allergy Organization has categorised anaphylaxis into three groups.

 The severity of reactions from anaphylaxis can vary from mild symptoms to sudden death.
 In any case, medical attention should be sought immediately and appropriate treatment given.

 A wide variety of substances can cause anaphylaxis or anaphylactoid reactions.
 Approximately one-third of all cases have no known cause (idiopathic).

 Food-induced anaphylaxis often produces skin reactions and respiratory symptoms while drug- or venom-induced anaphylaxis more often produces shock.
 Symptoms usually occur within 5–60 minutes of contact with the allergen, but sometimes happen after several hours, or even 3–4 days later.
 Fast onset and rapid progression of symptoms usually indicate severe, life-threatening anaphylaxis.
 One or more organ systems may be involved.
 Typical features are described below.

 Because acute anaphylaxis can be immediately life-threatening, the diagnosis must be made quickly and efficiently, often while administering initial medication.
 Diagnosis is essentially made based on:

 Acute anaphylaxis must be treated as a medical emergency with stabilisation of airway, breathing and circulation.
 Intramuscular adrenaline (epinephrine) must be given immediately to patients with signs of shock, airway swelling, or definite difficulty in breathing.
-This is followed by treatment with an antihistamine, corticosteroid and perhaps other drugs.
+This is followed by treatment with an antihistamine, and sometimes with corticosteroid and other drugs.

-Adrenaline may not be necessary for skin manifestations of anaphylaxis.
+Adrenaline may not be necessary for the skin manifestations of anaphylaxis alone.
 Treatment with antihistamines may be all that is required.

 Prevention is the best medicine.
 All those at risk of anaphylaxis should wear a Medic Alert/emergency bracelet with full details of allergies and contact details of their doctor.
 In some cases, a patient or caregiver should always carry an emergency kit containing self-injectable adrenaline and antihistamine tablets.

-Adrenaline is available as an auto-injector, EpiPen® (0.3 mg) and EpiPen® Jr (0.15 mg).
+Adrenaline is available as an auto-injector, for example, EpiPen® (0.3 mg) and EpiPen® Jr (0.15 mg).
 They are prescribed for emergency use in people with a history of an anaphylactic reaction.
 If they are used, the patient should also obtain immediate medical care.
 The adrenaline may cause a fast or irregular heartbeat, nausea and breathing difficulties.

 See the DermNet NZ bookstore.